Swimming Pool Maintenance & Pool Repairs in Indonesia

 Pool Inspection Prior to Moving In

-If you are thinking of leasing a home that has a pool, you can get an independent pool inspection from a firm that specializes in housing maintenance for expatriates, like Colliers International.
+If you are thinking of leasing a home that has a pool, you can get an independent pool inspection from a firm that specializes in housing maintenance for expatriates.
 A pool inspection should include:

 - check that there is no electrical current in the water.
 This is a problem more typically in smaller pools and Jacuzzis but all pools should be checked for any electrical problems that affect the water as they can cause electrocution.

 - continuous leaking of water which may entail expensive repair - seen by abnormally accelerated dropping of water levels